A lot of the players you see at the top of their game right now, got there by investing thousands of hours into gaming over 10-15 years of their life.

 Others might truly think that they got there just by investing more time into practicing their skills or that they are just naturally good at certain games.

-While those could all be true… Your goal is to short cut the process to become a player at the top of the field as quickly as possible.
-We don’t have years to waste catching up.
+While those could all be true… Your goal is to short cut the process to get better at competitive gaming as quickly as possible.
+Without wasting years trying to catch up.

 And in order to do this – you need a plan.

 This guide will serve as a roadmap to help you on your journey.
 Using it will give you the potential to hit your maximum skill level, in the QUICKEST time possible, and reap the rewards you hope to obtain with that.

 How Pro Gamers Get So Good

 Since the eSports (or competitive gaming) industry is so new, there isn’t much of an infrastructure for improvement like traditional sports.

 And this means that a lot of the time players are left to their own resources to improve.